sentclose/sentc-docs/docs/guide/e2ee/file.md

 @tab Flutter

-Download a file with path.
+Download a file with a path.
 If the file exists, a number will be added to the filename:
-- file -> file(1) -> file(2), and so on.
+- file → file(1) → file(2), and so on.

 ```dart
 DownloadResult result = await group.downloadFile(path: "<your-download-path>", fileId: fileId);
 ```

-Download with file object.
+Download with a file object.

 ```dart
 DownloadResult result = await group.downloadFileWithFile(file: file, fileId: fileId);